kamilczerw/projects/kamhome/src/intro.md

 - Have an internal DNS server for local applications.
 - Expose some applications on my routers public IP.

 I will touch on each of the points in further chapters, and try to make a point of why I want it that way.
-I will also explain how you can buid it id another way.
+I will also explain how you can buid it in another way.